nickharrismcr/glox/README.md

 allow class toString() magic method to define str()/print output

- -    check toString method defined
- -    if not, return <instance <classname>>
- -    if it is, we need to get the result of calling toString on the class.
- -    vm.call would just start a new stack frame ready to run the method
- -    but we need the result immediately in strBuiltIn?
+ - can't work while str() is implemented as a built-in as built in calls are expected to return a result to be pushed on to the stack
+ - but str(class) needs to call a function in lox i.e new frame, run bytecode
+ - maybe make it a keyword/opcode like print?

 dictionary get keys as list